-By contrast, we have evidence (via church historian Eusebius) that Papias named the four evangelists as the authors of the Gospels by AD 120.
+By contrast, we have evidence (via church historian Eusebius) that Papias named Matthew and Mark as the author of those Gospels by AD 120.
 This is at most 50 years after Mark was written, and 30 years after John was written, according to the most accepted dating of the Gospels.
 About 60 years after Papias in c 180 AD, Irenaeus names each of the evangelists as the authors of their works.
 This is followed by Tertullian in about 207 AD and Origen in approximately 245 AD.

 All this is to show, that when compared to an accepted authorship tradition of a secular writer, Matthew, Mark, Luke and John are better attested as authors of the Gospels.
 The traditions for their authorship begin within 30 years of the writing of John, and continue for centuries without debate.

 To summarise: there has never been an alternative tradition of authorship for any of the four canonical Gospels.
 At the time the Gospels were written it was common practise to attach tags with the authors’ names and titles of written works to scrolls, so we have every reason to think that the original scrolls and earliest copies identified the authors of the Gospels.
 When comparing the authorship question of the Gospels to how we know that Tacitus and Plutarch wrote the works attributed to them, the Gospels’ authorship is more assured.